Jutho/CuTensorOperations.jl/README.md

 Get a working copy of Julia (v1.1 or later).
 Make sure CUDA is available at standard location.

-Download [cuTENSOR](https://developer.nvidia.com/cuTensor) from the NVidia Developer Program; make sure `libcutensor.so` is available at a location that is found by the system, e.g. `/usr/local/lib` on a MacOS X or Linux system.
+Download [cuTENSOR](https://developer.nvidia.com/cuTensor) from the NVidia Developer Program and test your installation.
+Make sure `libcutensor.so` is available at a location that is found by the system, e.g. `/usr/local/lib` on a MacOS X or Linux system.

 Launch the Julia REPL, enter package mode by typing `]` and install necessary packages
 ```